Writing Clear Instructions

 So, next time you sit down to write a set of instructions consider that you may be causing your reader unnecessary confusion, or worse, exposing them to danger.
-But also consider me – it’s hard enough earning a living as a writer and business writing coach without the competition of others taking up the mantle of instructional designer just because your terrible instructions compelled them to do so.
+But also consider reaching out to a professional like me if it’s all too hard.
+I eat confusion for breakfast.

 For a quick cheat sheet on these four steps, click here.